Grants: Grantmaking Guidelines

 Grant Review and Reporting Process

 Every year the Foundation will invite proposals from a small group of organizations.
 They will be due on a date which will be specified in the invitation letter.
 Once received, proposals will be reviewed and then phone interviews and sites visits will be conducted with a smaller group of organizations.
-Grantmaking decisions are made in October and organizations will be notified about the status of their proposal prior to the end of the year.
+Grantmaking decisions are made in November and organizations will be notified about the status of their proposal prior to the end of the year.

 At the conclusion of the grant, funded organizations will be expected to submit a financial and program report.
 Specific information regarding reporting requirements will be outlined in grant award letters.

-You can download a copy of our Grantmaking Guidelines here:
+You can download a copy of our Grantmaking Guidelines here

-You can download a copy of our Grantmaking Guidalines here Grantmaking_Guidelines.pdf (PDF File, download PDF Reader Here)
+Grantmaking Guidelines.pdf (PDF File, download PDF Reader Here)